 May 31, 2022 – Glacier Bay National Park, Gustavus, Alaska, USA

 I ordered breakfast from room service last night (continental, bagel and lox, coffee), so I don’t have to contend with the inevitable crowds that will be up at the Lido this morning.
 By 9AM we are into the Glacier Bay channel, heading north to the glacier viewing area.
 The bow is opened up on my deck 5, so lots of people are going by my door to access that forward view.
-I’ll go up there later, but I’m quite happy observing all the beautiful scenery going by from my verandah.
+I’ll go up there later, but I’m quite happy observing all the beautiful scenery from my verandah.
 It’s great to be able to duck into my stateroom to warm up, work on my journal, consult the maps to determine where the ship is located, and sip cappuccino.
 I’m so glad I decided to go for a verandah stateroom!

 Our Timing (port side)